Memorable Cannon Beach Oregon in 2023

 With gorgeous beaches, stunning scenery, and a beautiful town, you might not have time to take it all in.
 Many visitors come back to Cannon Beach several times to enjoy all the area has to offer.
 After visiting Haystack Rock during low tide, here are some of our favorite things to do in Cannon Beach.

 Do you want to experience the wetlands?
-Just a few minutes from the beach you’ll find the Cannon Beach Nature Trail.
-Here you can enjoy Cannon Beach in a different way.
+Just a few minutes from the beach, you’ll find the Cannon Beach Nature Trail.
+Here you can enjoy Cannon Beach differently.
 Take the Nature Trail through the wetlands, meander through the spruce forest, and wander along the creek.
 This route is perfect for birdwatching, and you may even glimpse a river otter.
 Ask us for directions.

 Known for its beautiful vistas, meandering trails, and a five-mile drive through a lush old-growth forest, Ecola State Park is worth a visit.
 Paved walking trails take you to panoramic vistas of the coastline stretching for miles in both directions.
 The park is perched on the top of Tillamook Head, jutting out into the sea.
 Enjoy a picnic overlooking rock formations that stretch out to the south.
 You can also walk to a viewpoint of the Tillamook Rock Lighthouse, perching on a lone rock just offshore.